kailash-manasarovar/statement/docs/index.md

 - Then there was unusually irascible Maria, living alone, her liver swollen to three times its size; all her doctors and even the hospital in Valencia telling her it was nothing!
 - I remember seeing crippled locals; a youngish man working in a tobacconist, someone I had known not so long before as fit and healthy.
 - This is what happens to the good people of Dénia.
-- Were some of those people who laughed at me in the street or at the conservatory laughing with joy, with hopefulness that someone has managed to stand up to the Lopez Cano's after all these years?
+- Were some of those people who laughed at me in the street or at the conservatory laughing with joy, with hopefulness that someone finally managed to stand up to the Lopez Cano's after all these years?
 - How many have refused to do porn, or tried to stop some evil, and ended up crippled by pesticides or murdered?
 - How many parents have lost their daughters to the porn-gangs?
 - Are all victims of horror-porn, even the unwitting ones, summarily maimed or killed?
-- Staying alive and well is always a strong motive.
+Staying alive and well is always a strong motive.
 - Are people's children threatened?
 - My online helper told me repeatedly that the gang will kidnap your kids if you go against them.
 - Did they kidnap his children on American orders?